Problems With Electric Cars: Complaints About Electric Cars

 For comparison, the battery in a conventional car weighs about 15 pounds to 40 pounds.
 This large battery is critical to the functioning of the vehicle.
 If it is defective, it makes the electric vehicle useless.

-Many of these mines are not in the U.S. This has caused significant delays in the supply chain as well as considerable implications for the supply chain.
+Many of these mines are not in the U.S. This has caused significant delays in the supply chain and considerable implications for the supply chain.
 As a result, if you need a replacement battery for your electric car, it could take several weeks or several months to get it.

 Do Electric Cars Have Infrastructure Problems?